ampatte/PRIVATEnoPEEKING/README.md

 The acceptance criteria simplified:
     Creating a prompt for the length of the password and setting those parameters between 8 and 128 characters.
-    And individual prompts for the options of including uppercase, lowercase, numbers, and special characters after all input is validated and password is generated!
+    And individual prompts for the options of including uppercase, lowercase, numbers, and special characters after all inputs are validated and password is generated!